Teksta versija

 The initiation, examination and completion of verification procedures shall be determined by the rules approved by the Ombudsman.

-(4) Persons shall be held liable in accordance with the law for the failure to provide the information in the amount and within a time period determined, and also for the provision of false information.
+(4) Persons shall be held liable in accordance with the law for the failure to provide the information referred to in Paragraph one of this Section to the specified extent and within the specified time limit, and also for the provision of false information.

-(5) In examining an issue regarding imposition of administrative penalty for the failure to provide the information in the amount or within a time period determined, the justification of the amount and time period of provision of the requested information shall be assessed.
+(5) When examining an issue of the imposition of an administrative penalty for the failure to provide the information referred to in Paragraph one of this Section to the specified extent or within the specified time limit, the justification of the extent of the requested information and time limit for its provision shall be evaluated.

 Transitional Provisions

-1. With the coming into force of this Law, the Law on the Latvian National Human Rights Office (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1997, No. 1; 2005, No. 18; 2006, No. 2) is repealed.
+1. With the coming into force of this Law, the Law on the Latvian National Human Rights Office (Saeimas un Ministru Kabineta Ziņotājs, 1997, No. 1; 2005, No. 18; 2006, No. 2) is repealed.

-3. The Director of the Latvian National Human Rights Office shall perform the functions of the Ombudsman until the approval of the Ombudsman in the office.
+3. The director of the Latvian National Human Rights Office shall perform the functions of the Ombudsman until the approval of the Ombudsman in the office.

 4. Examination of the submissions, complaints and proposals which have been submitted to the Latvian National Human Rights Office before the day of coming into force of this Law and pursuant to which investigations have been commenced shall be completed in accordance with the laws and regulations in force on the day of the submission thereof.